abiodunfreeman/aems-server/README.md

 I really felt the power of object-oriented programming, encapsulation, and making small parts to build the whole.
 Rather than making 50 separate API calls, call it once and pass the data down as props.

+Found out about useContext out of neccesity, getting a response from the server everytime I needed user auth on a page wasn't realistic.
+Luckily react has basic global state mangement built in with useContext.

 ## To-Do

     - delete item instances on user deletion